“I must break you!” – Ivan Drago (1985)

 Push yourself, push your limits and break through your boundaries. 🥊

 Let’s begin by talking about Rocky.
-Focusing on Rocky Balboa and not the chocolate bar (even though the caramel ones are rather tasty).
+Focusing on Rocky Balboa and not the chocolate bar (even though the caramel ones are tasty).
 Sylvester Stallone comes up against some monumental hurdles in each of these films, making the number 1 pick of the collection difficult to choose.
 This used to be one of my favourite debates to have with one of my best friends.
 For us it always came down to Rocky 3 (vs Clubber Lang) or Rocky 4 (vs Ivan Drago).

 Rocky IV – Inspiration through Perspiration.